fleetingnotes/fleeting-notes-website-md/publish/posts/new-ui-journey.md

 ---
-title: "My Journey towards a new UI"
+title: "My journey towards a new user interface"
 date: 2023-02-02
 ---
 One thing I learned from building a new UI is that it's not possible to build a UI in one go and have it deployed to the user.
 The reason being that major UI changes forces users to relearn the user interface making for a bad experience.
 So, as much as I wish to throw the new UI out there immediately, I'll need to go through multiple stages of internal / beta testing before I put it out in the wild.